yihsing01/Coffee-Shop-Sales-Analysis-Power-BI-Dashboard/README.md

 # ☕ Coffee Shop Sales Analysis — Power BI Dashboard

-An interactive Power BI dashboard analyzing sales data from a fictional coffee chain using DAX calculations and visual storytelling.
+An interactive Power BI dashboard analysing sales data from a fictional coffee chain using DAX calculations and visual storytelling.

 This project explores transaction-level data from **Maven Roasters**, a fictional coffee shop operating out of three NYC locations.
 It provides rich insights into revenue trends, product performance, and operational efficiency through time-based segmentation and custom DAX measures.